-More often than not errors and deficiencies in systems can be traced back to requirements engineering and much of the literature talks about the small cost of correcting a requirement compared to the large cost of correcting the system once it is built.
+More often than not errors and deficiencies in systems can be traced back to requirements engineering, and the literature frequently mentions the small cost of correcting a requirement compared to the large cost of correcting the system once it is built.
 Well articulated, managed and tested Requirements are therefore imperative to any system development process.
-Enterprise Architect has a convenient Requirements Checklist element available from the Extended Requirements Page of the Requirements Toolbox.
+Enterprise Architect has a convenient Requirements Checklist element available from the 'Extended Requirements' page of the Requirements Toolbox.

-The

-Checklist can be used to indicate if a Requirement is ready for implementation.
+The Checklist can be used to indicate if a Requirement is ready for implementation.